G. E. Keough

 from freshman through senior, and through second-year, graduate level

 on the mathematics side.
 I worked outside academia for short

 stretches (primarily summers) in the late 80s and early 90s the MITRE

 Corporation in Bedford, MA, as a Lead Scientist.

-In 2007, after completing two terms as Chair of the Department, I "somewhat"
+In 2007, after almost 30 years and just then completing two terms as Chair of the Department, I "somewhat"

 retired from Boston College, and my family

 and I left New England and relocated to Southern Delaware.
 We live there today.